 Back to Projects

-Working with One World Design Architects, Expedition has carried out the initial structural design for a new pedestrian and cycle bridge across the Thames between Chelsea and Battersea.
+Since 2012, Expedition has worked with One World Design Architects on the structural design for a new pedestrian and cycle bridge across the Thames between Chelsea and Battersea.

 The bridge, to be built as a legacy for the Diamond Jubilee celebrations, is an elegant three span structure with intersecting arches.
 Sympathetic to its context and responsive to the adjacent railway bridge, the Diamond Jubilee Footbridge will allow greater integration between areas north and south of the river and greatly improve the Thames Path in the area.